matthewlmcclure/lade/README.md

 ---
 target: index.html.md
 ---
-# mlmgroc
+# Lade

-MlmGroc extracts documentation from source code.
+Lade extracts documentation from source code.

 ## Goals

-MlmGroc's goal is extraction of documentation from any programming language, for any audience.
+Lade's goal is extraction of documentation from any programming language, for any audience.

 It should facilitate maintaining documentation close to source code